Vöhl: Basdorf

 In 1875, Basdorf's children were given a new school when a dismantled house was bought over in Asel and reassembled in Basdorf as a place for teaching the village's children.
 In 1878, the village bought a new hand-driven fire pump.
 In 1879, the men's singing club was founded by Johann Christian Bangert, whose thirst for adventure once led him on a 120-day sailing voyage to Australia, and whose homesickness 20 years later led him back to Basdorf.

 Basdorf farmers became milk suppliers to the Höringhausen Dairy in 1885, and in 1892, Basdorf became an independent parish with a branch in Oberwerba.
 In 1900, the postal coach connection came to an end.
 In 1919, electricity and running water came to the village.
-In 1920, the streets were lit and a threshing community was founded.
+In 1920, the streets were lit and a threshing municipality was founded.
 The Basdorf Gymnastic and Sport Club was founded in 1922.

 In 1934, the volunteer fire brigade was founded.

 In 1946, Basdorf took in 165 refugees from former German territories out of which they had been driven, thereby giving the school a reason to hire a further teacher in 1948.
 Between 1952 and 1986, Basdorf was connected to the sewer system.
 In 1960, the Basdorf Gymnastic and Sport Club was brought back to life as a football and sport club.
 In 1964, school ended in Basdorf when all school functions were transferred to Vöhl (main town).

 In the 1972 contest "Unser Dorf" ("Our Village"), Basdorf was deemed to be Hesse's second prettiest village.
 Basdorf became part of Vöhl in 1974.

 In 2006 Basdorf celebrated 800 years of existence with a weeklong festival.

 Amalgamations

-On 1 February 1971, the communities of Dorfitter, Herzhausen and Thalitter merged into the community of Ittertal, and Vöhl formed with Asel and Basdorf a new community.
-On 1 January 1972, the community of Hessenstein was formed out of Buchenberg, Ederbringhausen, Harbshausen, Kirchlotheim, Niederorke, Oberorke and Schmittlotheim.
-The communities of Marienhagen and Obernburg for the time being remained independent.
+On 1 February 1971, the municipalities of Dorfitter, Herzhausen and Thalitter merged into the municipality of Ittertal, and Vöhl formed with Asel and Basdorf a new municipality.
+On 1 January 1972, the municipality of Hessenstein was formed out of Buchenberg, Ederbringhausen, Harbshausen, Kirchlotheim, Niederorke, Oberorke and Schmittlotheim.
+The municipalities of Marienhagen and Obernburg for the time being remained independent.

-On 1 January 1974, the communities of Hessenstein, Marienhagen, Obernburg, Ittertal and Vöhl merged into the greater community of Vöhl.
+On 1 January 1974, the municipalities of Hessenstein, Marienhagen, Obernburg, Ittertal and Vöhl merged into the greater municipality of Vöhl.
 The administrative seat is in the original village of Vöhl.